-Shiffrin seeks Olympic reset, takes 2 super-G training runs
+Shiffrin seeks Olympic reset; enters super-G after training

 Shiffrin spoke at length to reporters Wednesday, when her opening leg of slalom (which she won at the 2014 Olympics) ended after about five seconds, roughly half as long as her opening leg of giant slalom (which she won at the 2018 Olympics) had lasted Monday.

-“I will try to reset again, and maybe try to reset better this time,” Shiffrin said then.
+“I will try to reset again, and maybe try to reset better this time,” Shiffrin said after the slalom.

 “But I also don’t know how to do better because,” she continued, and then paused, before adding, “because I just don’t.”